-One of the barriers that the resources in Terrace are running into is the Greyhound bus service is leaving.
+One of the barriers that the resources in

+Terrace are running into is the Greyhound bus service is

+leaving.
 So when a client comes in wanting to change their

-And like I said, I feel that if Tamara was given opportunities without judgment, without barriers, without judgment, if she was actually given a true opportunity, I firmly believe that the system has failed her.
+1 life, in that moment they want to change their life, they 2 have to ship them eight hours away after a bed becomes 3 available.
+I feel that Terrace needs a detox centre.
+They 4 need treatment readily available.
+A lot of the referrals 5 are coming to down south treatment centres.
+But, again, if 6 you have a client who is on opioids or other things and in 7 the moment wants to quit, they can't wait a week or two 8 weeks or three weeks or a month to get this help.
+We need 9 to put these supports in place now so that we can move 10 forward, so these people can change their life.
+Because in 11 that one day, one week, two weeks, how many of them will 12 die before they get the chance to do this because they just 13 can't wait?
+14 And like I said, I feel that if Tamara was 15 given opportunities without judgment, without barriers, 16 without judgment, if she was actually given a true 17 opportunity, I firmly believe that the system has failed 18 her.
 And as a result, she chose to numb.
-She chose to not deal with things after fighting and fighting and fighting.
-And inevitably it costed [sic] her her life.

-I think that we need to change this and weneed to change this now.

-23 MS. GLADYS RADEK: So we have four 24 generations of women from our family here right now sitting 25 in front of you that have all lived through that trauma.
+She chose to not 19 deal with things after fighting and fighting and fighting.
+20 And inevitably it costed [sic] her her life.
+21 I think that we need to change this and we 22 need to change this now.
+23 MS. GLADYS RADEK: So we have four 24 generations of women from our family here right now sitting in front of you that have all lived through that trauma.

 1 There's no place for us to reach out to in Terrace, in the 2 northern communities.
 We're always left out of the 3 equation.
 The call for treatment centres, health, healing 4 and wellness of our people is much needed.
 5 When you come up north you're going to see a 6 beautiful territory up there where our fish our, where our 7 wildlife is, or used to be, and our kids aren't being 8 taught anymore how to fish, how to hunt, live off the land 9 like we used to.
-We wouldn't -- that was stripped away 10 from us.

-11 When my daughter talks about detox centres 12 and everything, we need those detox centres because a lot of our people are suffering from 500 years of abuse.
-And 13 we need somewhere that we can go to heal our hearts, 14 15 somewhere to go where we can find our families, somewhere where we can learn how to be parents.
-Can't live on love 16 17 alone they say.
-Well, we -- our family proved different because we're just as dysfunctional as the next family but 18 we sure love each other and we stand each other up.
-19

-I'm really proud of this one here.
-She's my baby sister.
+We wouldn't that was stripped away 10 from us.
+11 When my daughter talks about detox centres 12 and everything, we need those detox centres because a lot 13 of our people are suffering from 500 years of abuse.
+And 14 we need somewhere that we can go to heal our hearts, 15 somewhere to go where we can find our families, somewhere 16 where we can learn how to be parents.
+Can't live on love 17 alone they say.
+Well, we our family proved different 18 because we're just as dysfunctional as the next family but 19 we sure love each other and we stand each other up.
+20 I'm really proud of this one here.
+She's my 21 baby sister.
 And I'm totally in love with her family.
-Denise, I don't want to break your heart but you're all my favourite nieces.

-24 But my girls learned a lot through Lorna's 25 family.
+22 Denise, I don't want to break your heart but you're all my 23 favourite nieces.
+24 But my girls learned a lot through Lorna's family.
 Lorna's family is the most stable out of all of